scottcarver/wp-withagency/docs/reference/themes.md

   order: 5
 ---

-Pollinate builds custom themes to meet our agency clients' business goals.
-This is in contrast to the greater WordPress theme economy, which is based on volume sales of prebuilt themes (whether free or commercial.)

-<br /><hr /><br />

 ## Working with Legacy Themes
 There are sometimes cases where you are maintaining a theme built by a predecessor, or someone externally.
 - There is always a certain amount of tension with "how much to change," and your Project manager can guide that.
-- most Pollinate themes similar in structure (functions.php, styles.scss, gulp.js manage PHP/CSS/JS, respectively)
+- most themes similar in structure (functions.php, styles.scss, gulp.js manage PHP/CSS/JS, respectively)
 - you may need to run Grunt, or an older version of Node.
 This is fine, but if ever it fails, instead of debugging, it's a good time to update that project to Gulp.
 See our Gulp configuration.

 <br /><hr /><br />

 ## Our Starter Theme Shell
-The ```wp pollinate theme``` command line tool will let you quickly spin up an opinionated, yet barebones theme.
+The ```wp withagency theme``` command line tool will let you quickly spin up an opinionated, yet barebones theme.
 Here is what' you'll see:
 - files required by WordPress to boot including style.css, functions.php, index.php, etc
 - config/build files including package.json, gulp.js
 - A Template directory at /template/ with page/post/custom templates